 Ethereum Classic’s team responded that they are looking into Coinbase’s assertions and haven’t found any conclusion yet.
 The team noted, “Facts are facts, and as the situation develops we’ll soon get a full picture of what actually took place.”

 Regarding @coinbase account of recent events: they allegedly detected double spends but unfortunately did not connect with ETC personnel regarding the attack.

 This is still very much an ongoing process. https://t.co/in1OGdV8T9

 Amid that, Ethereum Classic dropped 7.7 percent as of 4:45 p.m. in San Francisco.
 At present, the currency ranks as the 18th-largest cryptocurrency with a market cap of more than half a billion dollars.

 The Double spend attack :

-These double spend attacks are usually targetted to cryptocurrency exchanges.
+These double-spend attacks are usually targeted at cryptocurrency exchanges.
 After depositing funds to an exchange, the attackers convert them into another currency and then withdraw them.
 Here, the attacker alters the blockchain’s recent history, sending the funds that they had previously sent to the exchange.

-Additionally, on this attack, Coinbase confirms that it had identified the double spends but had not been the target of these attacks and all the customer funds are secure.
+Additionally, on this attack, Coinbase confirms that it had identified the double-spending but had not been the target of these attacks and all the customer funds are secure.
 Though, it is not figured out that who the attackers targeted.